What's at stake in Week 16: Predictions, playoff scenarios, more

 What's at stake: The Browns, still alive in the playoff race, would be eliminated by a loss, or wins by the Colts, Ravens or Titans.
 In other words, their postseason hopes are as shaky as they can be. -- Seifert

 FPI win projection: CLE, 60.2 percent.
 The exact scenario the Browns need has not occurred in any one of FPI's 10,000 simulations, and the odds of their "dream" scenario are closer to 1 in 50,000.
-Mayfield posted a career high 96.5 Total QBR on the road against the Bengals in their Week 12 encounter ... could he do even better at home?
+Mayfield posted a career-high 96.5 Total QBR on the road against the Bengals in their Week 12 encounter ... could he do even better at home?

 In case you missed it: QB Mayfield's approach fosters trust, builds swagger ...
 Bengals RB Mixon emerges as the top rusher in AFC